Over 100 Years of Technology Services in

 In October 1999, the board approved the purchase of a directional boring machine, which was used in the latest technology for the use of installing underground cable.

-In September of 2000, the company began providing cable TV services to the city of Allison.
+In September of 2000, the company began providing video streaming services to the city of Allison.

 In 2001, the company began offering high-speed internet to the Dumont and Allison telephone subscribers.